top of page

 Filling Jars and Canning:

-Pour or ladle the jam into clean, hot, half-pint-sized jars leaving 1/2 inch headspace.
-Place the lids and rings on and process for 15 minutes in a boiling water bath at sea level or adjust for your elevation.
+Using a jar funnel, pour or ladle the jam into clean, hot, half-pint-sized jars leaving 1/2 inch headspace.
+Place the lids and rings on and process for 15 minutes in a boiling water bath canner at sea level or adjust for your elevation.

 Remove the jars from the water bath.
 Allow them to sit on the counter for 24 hours then check if they are sealed properly.
 The center will be indented down if they are.
 If not, place any unsealed jars in the refrigerator and use them right away.